hafizsyahab/least-connection-loadbalancing/README.md

 This scenario is based on a published research paper:

-**"Analysis Load Balancing
+**"Analysis of Load Balancing in Cloud Computing
- in Cloud Computing Using The Least Connection Method"**
+Using the Least Connection Method"**

 - **Author:** Abdurrahman Hafiz (09011381924112)
 - **Journal:** Jurnal Ilmu Komputer - NETPLG.COM